Terraforming-Planet/demo-repository/README.md

 ❓ FAQ

-Nie widzę obrazu po kliknięciu „Generuj”.
+I don’t see an image after clicking “Generate”.
-Sprawdź worker i VITE_API_BASE.
+Check the worker and VITE_API_BASE.

-Błąd „Missing OPENAI_API_KEY”.
+“Missing OPENAI_API_KEY” error.
-Sprawdź Secret w Cloudflare Worker.
+Check the Secret in Cloudflare Worker.

-Strona się nie uruchamia.
+The page does not start.
-Uruchom npm install w apps/web.
+Run npm install in apps/web.

 ---

-🌱 Dlaczego ten projekt?
+🌱 Why this project?

-AI jako narzędzie inżynierskie, nie magia
+AI as an engineering tool, not magic

-Nauka przez wizualizację procesów
+Learning through visualization

-Realna architektura: frontend + worker + API
+Real architecture: frontend + worker + API

-Projekt gotowy do forkowania i dalszego rozwoju
+Ready to fork and extend